myatthiri98/myat-auth-test/README.md

 ### ✅ Core Features

 - **User Authentication Flow**
-  - Welcome screen with Lottie animation
+  - Welcome screen with animation
   - Login with email and password
   - Signup with name, email, and password
   - Secure logout functionality